 - · Construction, bus, farm equipment and aircraft manufacturers

-- Metal fabrication shops
+- · Metal fabrication shops

 - Railways

+- · Air conditioning and heating contractors

+- · Roofing contractors

 What kind of education, training, requirements and experience are needed?

 - Grade 12 or equivalent including recommended courses in Applied or Pre-Calculus math. - Completion of a four-year apprenticeship program: approximately 80% paid on-the-job training and 20% in-class technical training.